Mike White (basketball): Personal life

 As a result of White's father's career path, his family moved frequently throughout his childhood.
 In 1995, White graduated from Jesuit High School in New Orleans.
 From 1995 to 1999, he attended the University of Mississippi on a basketball scholarship.
 After a brief stint playing basketball professionally, White returned to Ole Miss and graduated with a bachelor's degree in business administration in 2000.

 White is married to the former Kira Zschau, an All-SEC volleyball player at Ole Miss, who also has a J.D. degree from the university.
 The couple has two daughters, Rylee and Maggie, twin boys, Collin and Keegan, and a son, Dillon.
-White has four siblings, three of whom work in college athletics: Danny, who serves as the athletic director for the Tennessee Volunteers; Brian, the athletic director for the Florida Atlantic Owls; and Mariah Chappell, assistant athletic director for the SMU Mustangs.
+White has four siblings, three of whom work in college athletics: Danny, who serves as the athletic director for the Tennessee Volunteers; Brian, the athletic director for the Virginia Tech Hokies; and Mariah Chappell, assistant athletic director for the SMU Mustangs.